NikKowPHP/social-brain/chapters/chapter-13.md

 ***

 #### **The Setup: A Meeting on the Brink of Chaos**
-Maria had successfully used the Core Trio to navigate the technical deadlock between Mark and Jane, but the project was now running on a brutally tight, high-pressure timeline.
+Maria had successfully used the Core Duo to navigate the technical deadlock between Mark and Jane, but the project was now running on a brutally tight, high-pressure timeline.
 Because of this, she used to dread her team's weekly Phoenix Project status meeting.
 It was a perfect storm of competing brain profiles: Mark's **Architect** brain, Jane's **Sentinel** brain, and Leo's **Connector** brain.

 Today's goal was to finalize the launch date—a decision already fraught with tension.
 Maria knew she had to conduct it from start to finish.